 Would overseas competitors please note than any payments (including prize money and prizes in kind) made in excess of £1,000 are subject to taxation at source.

-Unless Competitors declare by the correct time they will not be allowed to jump.
+Unless Competitors declare by the correct time they will not be allowed to jump (see page 24).

 ALL TERRAIN VEHICLES AND MOTORCYCLES

-31. Here at Windsor Equestrian Promotions Ltd (organisers of Royal Windsor Horse Show) we take your privacy seriously.
+- Here at Windsor Equestrian Promotions Ltd (organisers of Royal Windsor Horse Show) we take your privacy seriously.
 Your personal information, including details of this transaction, your name, address, email address and telephone number will be held securely and will only be used to administer your account, and will be sent to any relevant society for registration confirmation if necessary.
-All entries are published in the Show Programme.
-If you would not like your entry printed, please inform the Entries Secretary within 5 days of entries closing.
+As part of this transaction, each entry will be published in the Show Programme.
 Your data will not be released to third parties.
-If you wish for your personal information to be removed from our database please write to us at Entries Secretary, Windsor Equestrian Promotions Ltd, The Royal Mews, Windsor Castle, Berkshire SL4 1NG, or by email to firstname.lastname@example.org.